-The parents or guardians of all potential participants will be initially screened and approached by a member of the direct care team.
-If the parent or guardian has expressed interest in the trial, a member of the study team will approach them after admission to hospital at an appropriate and convenient time.
+The parents or guardians of all potential participants will be initially screened and approached by a member of the direct care team which if in line with local site policy and agreement may include the research team.
+Each parent approached will be given a BLIPA leaflet with information about bronchiolitis, asthma risk and the study's purpose.
+A member of the study team will approach them either during admission or after admission to hospital at an appropriate and convenient time to provide the patient information sheet and gauge the parent or guardian interest in the study.